 With thousands of employees around the world, Thomson Reuters operates under a wide variety of laws and regulations.
 At times, we tailor our decisions and actions to specific facts and situations.
-Still, regardless of where we operate, our values and principles will not change.
+But wherever we operate, our values and principles will not change.
 This Code underscores those values and principles while also providing a practical resource to check policies, guide decisions and help employees and others understand when and how to Seek Help.

 By living our values and following the Code, we each can help spark innovation, build partnerships and drive performance.
-Our values and this Code help guide how we engage with our customers, our business partners (such as vendors, suppliers, agents, etc.), our colleagues and the communities where we work and live.
+Our values and this Code help guide how we engage with our customers, our business partners, our colleagues and the communities where we work and live.